mdx-js/mdx/MDXAST_SPECIFICATION.md

 }
 ```

-For example, the following mdx:
+For example, the following MDX:

 ```md
 import * as ui from './ui'